JJJ000/knowledge-repo.com/java/converting_int_to_string_in_java.kp/knowledge.md

 ---
-title: What is the process for changing an integer to a string?
+title: Converting a Java integer to a string - the difference between using integer.tostring(i) and new integer(i).tostring()
 authors:
 - nanja_dev
 tags: